England scraps pre-departure PCR tests for travelers - KRDO

 However, if this result is positive, they will be required to take a PCR test in order to help identify “any new variants at the border.”

-The move was announced by Prime Minister Boris Johnson on Wednesday, who explained that the current pre-departure requirements, originally put in place to control the spread of Omicron, were “having limited impact,” with Omicron now the most dominant variant in the UK.
+While announcing the move on Wednesday, Prime Minister Boris Johnson explained that the current pre-departure requirements, originally put in place to control the spread of Omicron, were “having limited impact,” with Omicron now the most dominant variant in the UK.

+The Welsh government has since confirmed that it will be applying the same rules, and it’s believed UK nations, Northern Ireland and Scotland will also follow suit.

 The pre-departure rules will remain the same for unvaccinated or partially vaccinated arrivals aged over 18.